divemarkus/ubuntu22/monitoring.md

 - **Netdata Web Interface**: Access real-time metrics on GPU usage through the web interface.

   - Navigate to `http://localhost:19999` to access the Netdata dashboard.
+  - Select 'Skip and use the dashboard anonymously' bottom right of dashboard.
   - Look for GPU-related metrics under the "GPU" section, which may include memory utilization, compute activity, and temperature.

 #### CLI Tools: